 Vikram Pandit is the Chairman and Chief Executive Officer of The Orogen Group.
 He is the former Chief Executive Officer of Citigroup Inc. (multinational financial services corporation), a position he held from December 2007 until he resigned in October 2012.
-Prior to that, he had been Chairman and Chief Executive Officer of Citi Alternative Investments in 2007, after Old Lane, LLC, a hedge fund of which he was a founding member and Chairman of the members committee since 2006, was acquired by Citigroup Inc. Mr. Pandit began his career at Morgan Stanley as an associate in 1983 and became President and Chief Operating Officer of the company's institutional securities and investment banking businesses in 2000.
+Prior to that, he had been Chairman and Chief Executive Officer of Citi Alternative Investments and subsequently led Citi's Institutional Clients Group in 2007, after Old Lane, LP, a hedge fund of which he was a founding member and Chairman of the members committee since 2006, was acquired by Citigroup Inc. Mr. Pandit began his career at Morgan Stanley as an associate in 1983 and became President and Chief Operating Officer of the company's institutional securities and investment banking businesses in 2000.
 Mr. Pandit received his Ph.D. in Finance from Columbia University in 1986 and holds B.S. and M.S. degrees in Engineering from the same university.
-Mr. Pandit serves on the Board of Directors of Virtusa Corporation as well as certain private companies.
+Mr. Pandit serves on the Board of Directors of ExlService Holdings, Inc. and Virtusa Corporation as well as certain private companies.